 A wide spatula will keep the potatoes and fish together.

-4 - 8 oz, filets of Chilean sea bass
+- 4 (8 oz.) fillets of Chilean sea bass

-2 large potatoes, peeled and thinly sliced
+- 2 large potatoes, peeled and thinly sliced

-1/3 cup butter, melted
+- ⅓ cup butter, melted

-1/2 cup onion, minced, chopped
+- ½ cup onion, minced, chopped

-2/3 cup white wine
+- ⅔ cup white wine

-1 cup vegetable or pareve chicken broth
+- 1 cup vegetable or pareve chicken broth

-2 cups heavy cream
+- 2 cups heavy cream

-4 tablespoons butter
+- 4 Tablespoons butter

-1/2 cup green onions, sliced, green part only
+- ½ cup green onions, sliced, green part only

-4 teaspoons caviar
+- 4 teaspoons caviar

-- Pour the melted butter into a 9X13 roasting pan and place the covered fish, potato side down into the pan.
+- Pour the melted butter into a 9x13 roasting pan and place the covered fish, potato side down into the pan.
 Bake for 15 minutes or until golden brown.
 Flip fish over so potatoes are on top and bake until the potatoes are done (approx. another 5 to 10 minutes).
-While the fish is baking make the sauce.
+While the fish is baking, make the sauce.